 Especially in this period of transition, where someone who can manage development and be of assistance is critical.

 Creativity in young professionals makes it possible for them to push the AEC industry further forward, in turn, contributing to the growth of the global economy.

 With the induction of budding BIM engineers into the industry, there is going to be a symbiotic relationship between the senior engineers and the lesser experienced ones.
 They both will have a lot to learn from each other.

 Most of the European countries have already made it mandatory to implement BIM since 2016.

 India is a growing economy and with 11% of its GDP being contributed by the AEC sector apart from being one of the largest employers, will inevitably undergo modernization in no time.

-In short, BIM engineers are going to have a successful career within a short span of 5 years.
+In short, Building Information Modeling engineers are going to have a successful career within a short span of 5 years.
 With most of the countries moving towards adopting BIM, engineers should start learning more about BIM.
 In addition, they should be improving their managerial skills.

-When BIM is the norm, they will be able to leverage their technical expertise and the managerial skills.
+When Building Information Modeling is the norm, they will be able to leverage their technical expertise and managerial skills.
 This will allow any BIM Engineer to reap the best of their career, including you!